SMousami/2023Spr_projects/README.md

 ![image](https://github.com/SMousami/2023Spr_projects/assets/40067673/9d26c8b1-3310-4f1c-8b9b-65041abc098b)

 To validate the settings of the research above, having a mosquito threshold level of 70 units made sense.
-However for the sake of further experiments and demonstrations of results, the mosquito inhalation threshold will be set at 100, as 70 threshold is too low to conduct meaningful experiments before all the mosquitoes die.
+However for the sake of further experiments and demonstrations of results, the mosquito inhalation threshold will be set at 100, as 70 threshold will lead to very high knockout rates when considering more than 1 vaporizer.

 ## Experiments